Morpheus (communications system): Procurement history

+In December 2023, the contract with General Dynamics UK was cancelled as, according to the MoD, GDUK failed to fulfil its contractual obligations, including delivering a large-scale laboratory-tested baseline capability by December 2020.
+With the original timescale “not met” and progress having “fallen short of what we expected”, the contract was subsequently “concluded” with the company, Minister for Defence Procurement James Cartlidge said in a written statement to UK Parliament.

+Delays

+Morpheus was initially scheduled to enter service by 2025.
+However, because of the issues with EvO TP, the out-of-service date for Bowman will now be “extended out to no later than 2035, and no earlier than 2031, to bridge the capability gap until Morpheus delivers”, Minister for Defence Procurement James Cartlidge said.
+No date has been set for when Morpheus will be operational.

+As a result of the delays, the Bowman communications system, which has been in service since the early 2000s, will be upgraded again under the Bowman 5.7 project.

+The delays force the MOD to bring new vehicles such as Challenger 3, Boxer, Ajax and other vehicles into service with Bowman.

 System overview

 Morpheus EvO will be based on Bowman version 5.6, and will evolve to be an open, modular system.
 It will connect deployed forces to their commanders, give improved access to operational IT systems and simplify the user experience.
 An open systems approach will allow new technologies such as radios and apps to be rapidly integrated to tackle emerging threats and enhance interoperability with allies.

 The element of Morpheus that handles communications for the infantry soldier is known as Dismounted Situational Awareness (DSA), and is a successor to the long-running Future Integrated Soldier Technology programme.